h12w/teff/SPEC.md

 In this section, format extensions for annotations and common types are specified.
 These definitions should cover all the builtin types and some of the important types in standard libraries.

+It is assumed that an external schema must be provided when interpreting the structures defined in the extensions, therefore, the representations of two extensions may have the same format without causing any conflictions.

     unicode_letter  ::= <a Unicode code point classified as "Letter">
     unicode_digit   ::= <a Unicode code point classified as "Decimal Digit">